secxena/credcheck/README.md

 ## License

-This project is licensed under the MIT License
+Licensed under the GNU GPLv3, see [LICENSE](LICENSE) for more information.